bsdhw/TestDays/README.md

 BSD Community Hardware Test Coverage
 ------------------------------------

-A project to collect tested hardware configurations for upcoming versions of BSD variants (Beta test).
+A project to collect tested hardware configurations for upcoming and released versions of BSD variants.

 Anyone can contribute to this project by the [hw-probe](https://github.com/linuxhw/hw-probe/blob/master/INSTALL.BSD.md) tool: